sk-ys/redmine_env_auth/readme.md

 |redmine user property|login|match local redmine users by login name or alternatively email address|
 |allow other login|admins|this allows conventional logins|
 |automatic registration with ldap check|false|if a matching local redmine user can not be found, try to find it in ldap and, if found, automatically create the user in redmine|

+# debugging
+* /env_auth/info displays the current name and value of the environment variable that is configured to be used
+* messages with the debug levels debug, info and error are written into the redmine log {redmine_root}/log/{environment}.log

 # copyright and license
 originally based on code from adam lantos, [redmine_http_auth](https://github.com/AdamLantos/redmine_http_auth).